 Some of the causes of fatty liver include:

 Our physical health depends on the kind of food we eat.
 There has been a drastic change in the selection of food nowadays.
 Individuals are more focused on eating junk food, high-calorie foods (red meats, sweets, etc.), drinks (carbonated drinks, packed juices, energy drinks, etc.), and alcohol.
 Such poor dietary habits are one of the many causes of fatty liver disease.

 The development of fatty liver is associated with lifestyle diseases such as poor eating habits, physical inactivity, and smoking.

 Diseases and ailments

-Fatty liver is also associated with type II diabetes, obesity, and high triglyceride levels in the blood, celiac disease, and Wilson’s disease (abnormality of copper metabolism).
+Fatty liver is also associated with type II diabetes, obesity, high triglyceride levels in the blood, celiac disease, and Wilson’s disease (abnormality of copper metabolism).